 Players will be able to try new combat options in Iceborne, including the ability to use the Slinger while their main weapon is drawn.
 The Slinger also received upgrades in the form of the Clutch Claw, which can be used to grapple onto monsters, and the Slinger Burst to fire a powerful shot to make monsters flinch.

 Iceborne will also introduce Master Rank, which is similar to the G-Rank from previous Monster Hunter games.
 Challenges in Master Rank will pit players against more ferocious versions of existing monsters.

 Iceborne will launch on September 6 for the PlayStation 4 and Xbox One, and for the PC sometime after in the winter.
+Two beta weekends on PS4 will precede its launch in June.
 The expansion will cost $40 for players who already own Monster Hunter World, but for newcomers, Capcom will also release a bundle that contains Monster Hunter World, all of its updates, and Iceborne for $60.

 - Monster Hunter World: Iceborne brings hot drinks and cool, new features

 - Final trailer for Godzilla: King of the Monsters promises a giant monster melee